 I can’t see the point of taking card payments

 Fine.
 Keep taking cash.
-It does tend to be the older ADI who thinks this way, though.
+It does seem to be the older ADIs who think like this, though.

 For me, from the day I first became an instructor, the ability to take card payments was on my wish list.
-As years went by, having to carry lots of cash around (sometimes, a heck of a lot) and make frequent trips to the bank was becoming a major headache.
-Bank branches – especially convenient local ones – are an increasingly endangered species, and with parking and lost lesson time, and cheques (some weeks, every pupil would pay by cheque), it was more like an atomic migraine than a headache.
+As years went by, having to carry lots of cash around (sometimes, a heck of a lot) and dozens of cheques – and make frequent trips to the bank – was becoming a major headache.
+Bank branches, especially convenient local ones, are an increasingly endangered species, and with parking fees and lost lesson time, and cheques (which are useless to you until they’re banked, and some weeks, every pupil would pay by cheque), it was more like an atomic migraine than a headache.
 There is a business cost associated with that, which is proportional to how often you have to go to pay money in.
-With cheques especially, I’d only have a cash flow if I went to the bank, since £1,000 of cheques in your wallet is pretty useless.
+With cheques especially, I’d only have a cash flow if I went to the bank.
 I’d been waiting for something like PayPal Here or iZettle – and there are others – to appear, and got in on the ground floor.

 Is it of any benefit to take card payments?